aorinevo/engineering-onboarding-handbooks/README.md

 **Expectations for the first a couple months:**

-- [ ] Get access to the demo app in first 2 weeks
+- [ ] Get access to the demo app in first 2 weeks (Reach out to mobile lead Fabian Celdeiro for instructions)
 - [ ] Get admin and non-admin CC user in all LL environments in the first two weeks.
 - [ ] Do a 10 minute product demo to Lead/Manager (able to join a chat as a consumer from the demo app or WebSDK, able to pick up the chat as an Enterprise User, able to explain the UI for Enterprise user (scripts, recommendations, video chat).Tip: Record for yourself for future reference.
 - [ ] Shadowing an interview in the first 30-60 days (or earliest opportunity possible if we’re not hiring for the chapter) [Non Jrs]